1. Ada

 Wrapping up

-A stiff and sore neck is a frequent symptom of an infection with the coronavirus.
-It usually goes away on its own after a few days or weeks but it can cause you pain and inconvenience in the meantime.
-To ease your pain, you can try to apply heat or cold to the affected area, take a painkiller and try not to hold your neck too still.
+A stiff and sore neck is a frequent symptom of a coronavirus infection.
+It usually goes away on its own after a few days or weeks, but it can cause you pain and inconvenience in the meantime.
+To ease your pain, you can try applying heat or cold to the affected area, taking a painkiller, and not holding your neck too still.

 FAQ